feinorgh/body_volume_calculation/README.md

 ![3D Plot](Figure_1.png)

+The green lines are the original CDDA volume calculation (independent of weight).

+The red line is the BMI model.

+The blue line is the Brozak model.

+The yellow line is the Siri model.

+You can examine this graph better if you run the script yourself, where you can rotate and zoom in.

+The graph shows (mostly) that the more sensitive the model is for weight, the larger the difference between low and high body weight.

+It also shows that something weird is going on with the Brozak models and Siri models outside the normal human size ranges.

 # Results

 Out of these models, the pure "BMI Model" (really just a simple volume = weight / density calculation) seems